raspy135/Qun-mk2/README.md

 **We are looking for your feedback!
 For general impressions and feedback, please email them to info@nunomo.net.**

 ## Overview of the QUN mk2
 Qun mk2 has two-oscillator virtual analog, FM, granular sound engine.
-2 oscillators can be used as 1 or 2 voices.
+2 oscillators can be used separately.

-A sequencer has 16-steps.
+A sequencer is 8-step based sequencer, supports up to 32/64 steps.
 You can store 8 patterns for each preset.
 It has 8 preset and sequencer pattern buckets.
 You can switch 8 presets and 64 patterns quickly.

 Three track looper with 5 scenes, you can swap 3 track x 5 scenes while playing.